-Bangkok Visa on Arrival can be issued at Bangkok Suvarnabhumi Airport (BKK) which is the main travel hub of Thailand.
-There’s a big chance that you will enter the country and start your Thailand trip at the main airport of Bangkok.
-In such a case, you can apply for Visa on Arrival here as Suvarnabhumi Airport is one of Immigration Checkpoints providing facilities for issuance of Thai Visa on Arrival.
+Bangkok Visa on Arrival can be issued at Bangkok Suvarnabhumi Airport (BKK), which is the main travel hub of Thailand.
+In case your journey starts at the main airport of Bangkok, you can apply for Visa on Arrival at Suvarnabhumi Airport as it is one of Immigration Checkpoints providing facilities for Thai Visa on Arrival.

-If your nationality lets you enter Thailand on Free visa-exempt stay or you’ve got a Single Entry Tourist Visa / Multiple Entry Tourist Visa in advance from Thai embassy or consulate, just proceed to the immigration, present your travel documents to the officer, get your passport stamped and you will be allowed to enter the country.
+If your nationality lets you enter Thailand on visa exemption or you’ve got a Single Entry Tourist Visa / Multiple Entry Tourist Visa or any other type of Thailand visa in advance from Thai embassy or consulate, you can proceed directly to the immigration, present your travel documents to the immigration officer, get your passport stamped and you will be allowed to enter the country.
 Thailand Immigration control procedure at the airport is briefly described here: Thailand Immigration Control Procedure for Foreigners.

-However, if you’re a citizen of one of the countries eligible to obtain Thai Visa on Arrival such as China or India and decided to use this type of Thailand Visa, you need to proceed to Bangkok Visa on Arrival section first.
+However, if you’re a citizen of one of the countries eligible to obtain Thai Visa on Arrival such as China or India and decided to use this type of Thailand Visa for entering the country, you need to proceed to Bangkok Visa on Arrival department first and apply for your Visa on Arrival before passing Immigration control.

-As the queues at Bangkok Visa on Arrival section might be long, preparing all your documents in advance would be a really good idea as it will help you to save some time.
+As the queues at Suvarnabhumi Airport Visa on Arrival section might be long, preparing all your documents in advance can be a really good idea as it will help you save some time at the airport.

 Documents required for Bangkok Visa on Arrival